itsakettle/itsakettle.github.io/_posts/2023-11-08-3-precision_vs_specificity.md

 ## Example of when Specificity is important

 *  Imagine a spam filter for email.
-The tester is the company that provide the email service and the testee are the user emails that are classified as spam or not.
+The tester is the company that provide the email service and the testee is each user email that is classified as spam or not.

-* The marginal cost of redirecting an email to the users spam folder is zero.
+* The marginal cost of redirecting an email to the users spam folder is negligible.
 So there is no treatment cost for the tester.

 * If an email is flagged as spam the user will not see it (assuming they don't check their spam folder) and could miss out on important information.
 So the treatment cost for the testee is greater.

-* So Specificity is more important in this case as it measures how many legitimate emails were not shown to the recipient and each of these instances has a definite cost to the testee alone.
+* So Specificity is more important in this case as it measures how many legitimate emails were not shown to the recipient and each of these instances has a definite cost to the user.

-* Precision is still an interesting metric but it's less important since there is no cost to the tester.
+* Precision is still an interesting metric but it's less important since there is no cost of treatment for the tester.

 ## What about Recall and Sensitivity?